+A child who uses drugs may not have put much thought into where they hide them.
 Start your search by checking out obvious choices.
-A child who uses drugs may not have put much thought into where they store them.
 If you feel a need to answer the question of where do kids hide drugs, this list of areas will aid in your search.

 Clothing Storage: Search in drawers and closets where clothing is typically stored.
 Drugs may be kept at the back of a drawer or between items of clothing.
 People sometimes store their stash inside a rolled-up sock, t-shirt, or other items of clothing.
 Check inside closed-in shoes and in the pockets of items that hang in a closet, like pants, jackets, and coats.
 If you have a daughter who has a collection of purses, look inside them.

 Automobiles the Teenager Can Access: If your child has their own car, they may be using it to hide any number of items from a parent.
 Even if they only use a parent’s car, investigate there.
 Check in the glove compartment, consoles, under the seats, and in the trunk.
 Look to see if anything has been taped underneath the dashboard, armrests, or other parts of the car that offer concealment.

 Purposely Deceptive Products: Many items are not what they appear to be.
 A look at any website that sells drug paraphernalia will likely reveal a host of products made to conceal drugs.
 What might look like a soda can, a tube of lipstick, or a stick of deodorant may actually be a hollowed-out storage device.
 A compact makeup mirror may be holding a powder that is definitely not meant for facial application.
 Be aware of any products that hold powdery substances that might be cocaine or similar drugs.